 In terms of watering, too much is a no-no. During the growing season, water when the top layer of potting mix has dried out (sticking your finger in to check is the best way!).
 Don’t keep the plant extremely wet, or you will be likely to get problems with rot.
 Over winter, I reduce watering to around once a month.
 If you have the nursery pot within a cache pot, always remove it before watering.
 I tend to water my long hoya in the bath, draping the plant over one side + always use tepid (room-temperature) water so as not to shock the roots.
 As you might imagine, the thinner-leaved varieties that are less waxy or succulent in nature than the classic hoyas are more finicky + need more regular watering.

 My hoya gang respond well to regular feeding during the Spring-Summer growing season here in the UK — I feed once or twice a month, depending on my watering routine + what the temperature is like.
+As a note here, if your climate is quite different to mine + you find your plants grow year-round, then more regular fertilising is fine.
+The easiest way to judge whether or not to feed is if your plant is actively growing.
 Regular feeding is good practice as it can help keep your plants robust; weakened plants are more susceptible to a pest attack.
 I always use my feed at half the recommended dilution rate for my houseplants.

 The best way to think about creating a suitable potting mix for any of your houseplants is to first consider how they grow in the wild.
 To help emulate the epiphytic conditions that many hoya are used to, a free draining potting mix is a good choice for indoor growing.
 I don’t measure my mix as I prefer to do it by eye, but I find an equal measure of either houseplant or succulent potting mix (whatever I have available), orchid bark of a medium ‘chunk’ size + perlite or pumice works really well for me.